Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 Smaller Woolworth stores like Bexhill-on-Sea in Sussex had traditionally contributed the lion's share of company profits.
 Cutbacks left the buildings looking shabby and unloved

-There were also problems in the High Street.
-The move upmarket opened the door for discounters including the pound shops and Wilkinsons to undermine Woolworths' reputation for value.
+There were also problems closer to home.
+The move upmarket opened the door for discounters including the pound shops and Wilkinsons to undercut Woolworths' reputation for value.
 It also narrowed the appeal of the brand, as shoppers could no longer rely on the High Street stores for cheap homewares, DIY and repair products, or basic essentials like Dish Mops and Tights.
 Between 2002 and 2007 the number of weekly visitors to the stores fell by two million.

-The decline was accentuated by developments at the supermarkets.
-They were attracted to the higher margins of general merchandise, and targeted the same markets that Woolworths had decided to concentrate on.
+Trade was also lost to the big supermarkets.
+They were attracted to the higher margins of general merchandise, and targeted the same markets that Woolworths had chosen.
 They competed strongly on price, forcing the High Street chain to accept lower margins on many core ranges, including school clothing, stationery, entertainment and even pic'n'mix.

 As sales and traffic numbers fell, a package of economy measures was pushed through.
 Maintenance budgets in the stores were cut, meaning that the more profitable, smaller stores, which had not received attention since the 1990s, started to look shabby and unloved.

-The strategy was costly, requiring investment in the same systems and infrastructure that had been dismantled and written off shortly after the chain's demerger.
-It would also take time to become effective.
-It had good prospects in the medium to long term, but did little to arrest the immediate decline in the High Street.
+The strategy was costly, requiring investment in similar systems and infrastructure to those written off after the demerger from Kingfisher.
+It had good prospects in the medium to long term, but did little to arrest the immediate decline.
 The product range proved appealing, generating sales of over £70m in 2007.
 But it was not profitable.
-The costs of the new operation contributed to the chain's first full year loss in almost a century at the year end.
+The costs of multi-channel retailing contributed to the first full year loss in almost a century.

-The costs to service the new customer base in the Wholesale Division, along with the need to invest in Multi-Channel Retail, prompted the Board to negotiate for new Finance.
-The CEO took the lead in discussions with the banks.
-He found plenty of takers for a proposed asset-based lending approach.
-In Spring 2008 he thought that he had bought the Group four years to sort itself out.
+Changes to the cost-base, as the Group expanded its wholesale division and sought to reposition its High Street stores, prompted the Board to negotiate for new financing.
+The CEO led discussions with the banks.
+He found plenty of takers for an innovative asset-based lending approach.
+In Spring 2008 he thought that he had bought the Group four years to sort itself out, and was briefly hailed as a hero, before the full consequences of the move came back to haunt the Board.

 Newcomers to the Woolworths Group Board: Tony Page (Commercial MD), Richard North (Chairman) and Steve Johnson (CEO)